Curriculum and Assessment

 After research into many different systems, both commerical and Surrey-based, we have adopted a system similar to that already used in Year R- in common with many other schools.
 This uses material developed by Surrey, refined and adapted for our children.

-It works on a principle of splitting the end-of-year expectations laid down by the new National Curriculum into categories- based on whether a child is developing towards these expectations, or has reached them ('expected').
+It works on a principle of splitting the end-of-year expectations laid down by the new National Curriculum into categories- based on whether a child is developing towards these expectations, or has reached them ('expected') and has a mastery of all the skills they have learnt, in different contexts.

-Children who are above the expected level then work to add more depth and breadth to their learning, working towards a mastery of all skills before moving onto the next year's curriculum.
+Children who are above the expected level then work to add greater depth and breadth to their learning before moving onto the next year's curriculum.
 No child can move to the curriculum from the year above in their current year if they haven’t mastered every skill on the end of year statements.

 We are fully aware that every child is different, and that all work at different rates.
 Children who are not yet considered to be developing towards the expectations of their own yeargroup are carefully monitored and supported to help them make as much progress as they are able to- with the aim of catching up over time.